 Left on Power Line Road

-LEFT on Bayou Way and continue through the “S” turns
+LEFT on Bayou Way and continue through the “S”

 Bayou becomes El Centro Road